SyneRBI/SIRF-SuperBuild/INSTALL.md

 1. You should get a window where Ubuntu 16.04 will be starting (might take a few minutes).
 Wait until you see the log-in prompt.

-2. Log in as user "sirfuser" with password "virtual" (please note that the default keyboard is with en_US locale: if you have an Azerty-type keyboard, you will have to type "virtuql" until you change your VM keyboard settings).
+2. Log in as user "sirfuser" with password "virtual" (please note that the default keyboard is with `en_GB` locale: if you have an Azerty-type keyboard, you will have to type "virtuql" until you change your VM keyboard settings).
 You should get the Gnome3 desktop.

 3. Adjust your Ubuntu settings:
     - Default settings should allow you to access the internet from in the virtual machine.